bhattaraiaashish/git_demo/readme.md

 ### GIT DEMO PROJECT

--This repository demonstrate the use of get commands -This is demo project \
+-This repository demonstrate the use of git commands -This is demo project \
  this is a file